-Keep reading to learn how to use them and which ones might help you.
+Keep reading to learn which ones might help you and how to use them.

 There are many different essential oils that can be used for pain relief.

-Some soothe the mind and body to alleviate stress and tension that indirectly help improve the pain profile, while others have actual analgesic properties.
+Some soothe the mind and body to alleviate stress and tension and indirectly help improve the pain profile, while others have actual analgesic properties.

 Yet others possess anti-spasmodic, anti-inflammatory, and anti-rheumatic properties, all of which serve to alleviate pain in various ways.

 Here are 28 of the most popular essential oils that promote healing and help ease pain and inflammation.